Operator Fractional Brownian Sheet and Martingale Differences: Introduction

-On the other hand, we should point out that, contrast to the extensive study on the extension of fBms, there is little work to study the extension of OFBMs.
-Inspired by the study of the fractional Brownian sheet, we will introduce a new process, which we call the operator fractional Brownian sheet, and present a weak limit theorem for it.
+In contrast to the extensive study on the multiparameter extension of fBms, there is little work studying the multiparameter extension of ofBms.
+Inspired by the study of the fractional Brownian sheet and the operator fractional Brownian motion of Riemann-Liouville type introduced by Dai \cite{Hong Shuai Dai 3}, we will introduce a new random field, which we call the operator fractional Brownian sheet of Riemann-Liouville type, and present an approximation to it.

-The rest of the paper is organized as follows.
-In Section 2, we introduce the operator fractional Brownian sheet and state the main result of this work.
-The proof of the main result will be detailed in Section 3.

 Most of the estimates of this paper contain unspecified constants.
 An unspecified positive and finite constant will be denoted by $C$, which may not be the same in each occurrence.
 Sometimes we shall emphasize the dependence of these constants upon parameters.